 API Compatibility Policy¶

-This document explains the design policy on compatibilities of Chainer APIs.
+This documentation explains the design policy on compatibilities of Chainer APIs.
 Development team should follow this policy on deciding to add, extend, and change APIs and their behaviors.

-This document is written for both users and developers.
+This documentation is written for both users and developers.
 Users can decide the level of dependencies on Chainer’s implementations in their codes based on this document.
-Developers should read through this document before creating pull requests that contain changes on the interface.
-Note that this document may contain ambiguities on the level of supported compatibilities.
+Developers should read through this documentation before creating pull requests that contain changes on the interface.
+Note that this documentation may contain ambiguities on the level of supported compatibilities.

 Versioning and Backward Compatibility¶